 Following absorption of the products of pancreatic lipase by the intestinal mucosal cells, the resynthesis of triacylglycerides occurs.
 The triacylglycerides are then solubilized in lipoprotein complexes (complexes of lipid and protein) called chylomicrons.
 A chylomicron contains lipid droplets surrounded by the more polar lipids and finally a layer of proteins.
 Triacylglycerides synthesized in the liver are packaged into VLDLs and released into the blood directly.
 Chylomicrons from the intestine are then released into the lymphatic system and then into the blood at the left subclavian vein for delivery to the various tissues for storage or production of energy through oxidation.
 There are exceptions to the packaging of dietary lipids into chylomicrons within the intestinal enterocytes.
 The exceptions are short-chain (less than 6 carbon atoms) and medium-chain (6 to 12 carbons) fatty acids.
 Although the bulk of dietary fatty acids are long-chain (14 to 22 carbon atoms) fatty acids in triglycerides (abbreviated LCT) some triglycerides contain medium-chain fatty acids (abbreviated MCT).
 When MCT are hydrolyzed by pancreatic lipases the released fatty acids easily diffuse into the intestinal enterocytes and are passed directly to the portal circulation, bypassing the lymphatic system.
 Most, if not all, of the short-chain fatty acids that are absorbed from the intestines are produced through the action of gut microbiota (bacteria) metabolism of soluble and insoluble fiber in the diet and these fats also directly enter the blood from the intestinal enterocytes.

-The triacylglyceride components of VLDLs and chylomicrons are hydrolyzed to free fatty acids and glycerol in the capillaries of tissues such as liver, adipose tissue and skeletal muscle by the actions of lipoprotein lipase (LPL) and hepatic triglyceride lipase [HTGL; encoded by the lipase C, hepatic (LIPC) gene].
+The triacylglyceride components of VLDLs and chylomicrons are hydrolyzed to free fatty acids and glycerol in the capillaries of tissues such as liver, adrenal glands, adipose tissue and skeletal muscle by the actions of lipoprotein lipase (LPL) and hepatic triglyceride lipase [HTGL; encoded by the lipase C, hepatic (LIPC) gene].
 The free fatty acids are then absorbed by the cells and the glycerol is returned via the blood to the liver (principal site) and kidneys.
-The glycerol can then converted to the glycolytic intermediate dihydroxyacetone phosphate DHAP or phosphorylated by glycerol kinase to glycerol-3-phosphate for reuse in triglyceride synthesis.
+The glycerol can then be converted to the glycolytic intermediate dihydroxyacetone phosphate DHAP or phosphorylated by glycerol kinase to glycerol-3-phosphate for reuse in triglyceride synthesis.